ClimateImpactLab/downscaleCMIP6-infra-argo/README.md

 # downscaleCMIP6-infra-argo
 Argo Workflow configuration and deploy for CMIP6 downscaling project.

+This repository is archived.
+Updated versions of this infrastructure are continued in https://github.com/ClimateImpactLab/downscaleCMIP6/tree/master/infrastructure/kubernetes.

 Manifests for Argo Workflow itself are in `argo/`.
 The `workflows-default/` directory contains manifests required to run analysis Workflows. `minio/` is a configuration Helm Chart to deploy the artifact repository.
 Cluster internals are mostly managed with `argocd`.

 ## Updating